octobercms/docs/3.x/element/list-columns.md

 **order** | a numerical weight when determining the display order, default value increments at 100 points per column.
 **after** | place this column after another existing column name using the display order (+1).
 **before** | place this column before another existing column name using the display order (-1).
+**tooltip** | adds an icon with a tooltip after the column label.
+See below for more detailed settings.

 ### Custom Value Selection